 Issues such as QuickBooks unable to back up company files may occur due to a number of reasons.
-Therefore, in this article, we are going to show you the reasons that commonly cause QuickBooks unable to back up company file error and the necessary steps you can take in order to resolve the issue without any hassle.
+Therefore, in this article, we are going to show you the reasons that commonly cause QuickBooks unable to back up company file errors and the necessary steps you can take in order to resolve the issue without any hassle.

 (a) Become corrupt